konaraddi/osv-fire/README.md

     * Unable to stop at the correct positions when backing up
         * Particularly when attempting to stop at Quadrants A/D
     * It is able to correct itself to be lined up with the fire site
+    * Attempting to get the OSV to lap around the fire site the long way
+        * So the OSV doesn't need to correct itself and doesn't need to move backward

 #### What's next?
-* Get the OSV to consistently get to the fire site and accurately detect fires
+* Get the OSV to consistently stop by the right spots near the fire site and accurately detect fires
-    * May have the OSV go around the fire site the long way
-        * The OSV goes straight when moving forward so lining up next to the fire site would be less of an issue
 * Write code for the OSV to extinguish fires (bonus objective)